rileyhilliard/encodify/README.md

 ## Motivation

-Raw video recordings from high-end DSLR cameras, such as Canon, produce huge file sizes.
-For example, a 10-minute 1080p video can be around 5GB in size.
-To efficiently store these videos, it becomes important to compress them to avoid using an unnecessary amount of storage space.

-However, when transcoding files with typical transcoding scripts or software, the newly created file does not inherit the metadata from the original source file.
-This means that important information, such as the shoot date of the video, is changed to the day the transcode was performed.

-For home videos, preserving the original shoot date is crucial, especially when using platforms like Google Photos to store them.
-If the shoot date is lost, the video will appear in the wrong place (from a time perspective) in the Google Photos feed, making it difficult to organize and find specific memories.
+Videos shot on high-end cameras like DSLRs create very large files.
+A 10-minute HD video can be 5GB in size.
+To save storage space, these videos need to be compressed.
+However, typical video compression software changes the original creation date to the date the video was compressed.
+This is a problem for home videos, because the creation date is used to organize them in photo apps like Google Photos.
+Changing the date means the videos will show up in the wrong order.
+This project solves the problem by compressing videos to save space while also preserving the original creation date.
+This keeps transcoded videos properly organized in the correct timeline.

 This script solves both these issues by: